ahmedshahriar/restaurant-menu-pricing/README.md

 > To capture how menu prices vary with location, I explored socio-economic factors such as **population density** and **cost of living** in the U.S.
 > The United States Cities Database (2022) includes population density alongside `city` and `state_id` fields, enabling the selection of **5 state–city combinations** (25 cities total).
-> Since no single public dataset covered cost-of-living indices for all restaurants, I manually extracted cost-of-living data for these shortlisted cities from [bestplaces.net](https://www.bestplaces.net/cost-of-living/), which is included under `extras/datasets/`.
+> Since no single public dataset covered cost-of-living indices for all restaurants, I manually extracted cost-of-living data for these shortlisted cities from [bestplaces.net](https://www.bestplaces.net/cost-of-living/), which is included under `extras/data/`.
-> See`notebooks/uber-eats-EDA.ipynb` for detailed exploration and feature correlation analysis.
+> See `notebooks/uber-eats-EDA.ipynb` for detailed exploration and feature correlation analysis.

 > Dataset generation and sampling logic lives under `application/dataset/` and `pipelines/`.